-Don’t throw out your pickle juice!
-Did you know it makes the best pickle brined chicken?
+Don’t throw out the leftover pickle juice!
+Did you know it makes the best pickle juice brined chicken?
 We didn’t believe it until we tried it ourselves.
-All you have to do is simply combine jarred pickle juice with boneless, skinless chicken (we love tenders) and let it sit in the fridge for a couple of hours.
-We like to pan-sear or grill it after marinating, but you can also coat it in breadcrumbs to bake or fry it too.
+All you have to do is simply combine jarred pickle juice with boneless, skinless chicken (we love tenders) and let it sit in the fridge for a few hours.
+We like to pan-sear or grill it after marinating, but you can also coat it in breadcrumbs to bake it on a baking sheet or fry it too.

-The flavor of the brine infuses the chicken with a bright flavor, and the acid tenderizes it to make it incredibly moist.
+The brine infuses the chicken with a bright flavor, and the acid tenderizes it, making it incredibly moist.
 This is our favorite meal prep trick when we’re preparing proteins for a busy week!
 We love to serve it with side dishes like our orzo salad recipe, oven roasted vegetables, or garlic butter rice.

 Why you’ll love this recipe

-- Juicy, moist chicken – Forget meat that is rubbery and dry, after you try this method, you’ll never make it any other way!
-With only 2 ingredients, you’ll see that chicken is getting a major upgrade.
+- Juicy, moist chicken – Forget rubbery, dry meat!
+Once you try this method, you’ll never make it any other way!
+With only 2 ingredients, you’ll see chicken get a major upgrade.

 - Pairs well with so many side dishes – This pickle chicken is rich in flavor with a slight tang and dill flavor from the jarred juice.
 It’s perfect to customize with spices and herbs to add to almost any recipe.